richbibby/catalyst-center-mcp/README.md

 - "Show me the site hierarchy"
 - "What's the address of site Y?"

+### Client Information
+- "How many clients are currently connected?"
+- "List all wireless clients."
+- "Show me clients connected to SSID 'Corporate-WiFi'."
+- "What are the details for client with MAC address aa:bb:cc:dd:ee:ff?"
+- "Are there any clients with an OS type of 'macOS'?"
+- "List clients active in the last hour."

 ### Combined Queries
 - "Show me all devices in site X and their interfaces"
 - "List all down interfaces across all devices"